Marshal Forwards (film): Plot

 Prussia at the time of the Napoleonic attack in the early 19th century.
 The country can hardly defend itself against the attacks of the French.
 The battle of Jena and Auerstedt was lost in 1806, Berlin was occupied, King Friedrich Wilhelm III. and Queen Luise have fled to Memel, far in the northeast of the country.
 Near Ratekau, near Lübeck, the popular old marshal Blücher, a veritable warhorse, had to capitulate to the overwhelming enemy because he ran out of food and ammunition.
 Since Prussia's alliance with Russia still exists, however, all does not seem lost.
-Blücher is exchanged for a French general.
+Blücher is exchanged for a captured French general.
 Immediately, he goes to his king in Memel to ask the monarch to join forces for an attack against the French aggressors.
-Here, however, Blücher learns that Russia has its own interests and is unwilling to take action against Napoleon alongside the Prussians.
-Now Blücher is also resigned.
-After the humiliating French peace dictate of Tilsit in 1807, in which Prussia largely relinquished its independence to the French, the almost 70-year-old General Blücher retired to his country estate, deeply disappointed.
+Here, however, Blücher learns that Russia has its own agenda and is unwilling to take action against Napoleon alongside the Prussians.
+The almost 70-year-old General Blücher resigns himself to the circumstances.
+After the humiliating French peace dictate of Tilsit in 1807, in which Prussia largely relinquished its independence to the French, he retires to his country estate, deeply disappointed.

-In several fire letters to his king, the aged marshal urges Friedrich Wilhelm not to accept the fate imposed on his country by Napoleon.
+In several fiery letters to his king, the aged marshal urges Friedrich Wilhelm not to accept the fate imposed on his country by Napoleon.
 The choleric Corsican emperor gets wind of it and forces the Prussian king to finally send Blücher into retirement.
-When Napoleon's fortunes in war seemed to turn around in the endless expanses of Russia and the French were only on the march back, new courage to live awakened in the aged Blücher.
-The decisive factor for him is the Prussian-Russian agreement, which is reflected in the Tauroggen Convention at the end of 1812 and de facto means that the Prussian aid organizations are breaking out of cooperation with French troops.
+When Napoleon's fortunes reverse and his armies get stuck in the endless expanses of Russia, the aged Blücher feels a new impetus.
+In particular, the Prussian-Russian agreement of 1812 known as the Tauroggen Convention means that France can no longer rely on Prussian units serving as auxiliaries.
 Blücher, now appointed by the king to head the Prussian army, rallies his followers around him and a new strategy for defeating Napoleon is discussed.
-On the side of the Russians one experiences defeats and minor victories; Only when the Austrians joined the alliance did Napoleon's army suffer a painful defeat for the first time at the Battle of the Nations near Leipzig.
-Blücher's forward drive, his unconditional drive on his people, earned him the nickname "Marshal Forwards".
+Allied with the Russians, Prussia experiences a number of defeats and minor victories, but when the Austrians join the alliance, Napoleon's army suffers a painful defeat at the Battle of the Nations near Leipzig.
+Blücher's relentless forward drive eventually earns him the nickname "Marshal Forwards".